 - Pure vanilla extract - I do not recommend imitation vanilla.

 Step 1: Add the dry ingredients to a bowl and whisk to blend.

-Step 2: Add the wet ingredients to a bowl and mix well.
+Step 2: Melt your butter in a microwave-safe dish for 35 seconds.
+Add the wet ingredients to the melted butter and mix well.
 I like to heat the peanut butter for 15 seconds so it blends in better.

-Step 3: Pour the wet ingredients into the dry ingredients, add the chips.
-In this case, I used peanut butter chips but you can also use chocolate chips!
+Step 3: Pour the blondie batter into the dry ingredients, add the chips.
+Mix gently with a wooden spoon.
+In this case, I used peanut butter chips but you can also add semi-sweet chocolate chips!

-Step 4: Scoop dough into an 8x8 baking dish and bake at 350º F for 20-25 minutes until done.
+Step 4: Scoop dough into a parchment paper-lined 8x8 baking pan.
+Spread the batter so it is an even layer on your pan.
+Bake at 350º F for 20-25 minutes until done.

 Expert Tips and Recipe FAQ:

-You can easily make these dairy-free by using vegan butter.
+You can easily make these blondies dairy-free by using vegan non-dairy butter.

 There are gluten free peanut butter chips, in fact, many are gluten free...they just are not certified gluten free.
 Hershey's said there are no gluten ingredients in their Reeses peanut butter chips.
 Just to be on the safe side, always read the labels to make sure there is no gluten in your chips.